owl-from-hogvarts/OPD-guide/loop.md

 loop #75
 ```

-Will override itself with direct load content and transfer control to next command (as if value in memory cell was positive).
+Will override itself with direct load content decremented and transfer control dependent on payload.
+Therefore if positive number (e.g. `0x75`) was provided as direct load, *loop* will transfer control to next command as if value in memory cell was positive.
+And if value was negative (e.g. `0xF5`) loop will behave like with negative value in memory cell i.e. jump over next command.
 Before execution:
 ```
 -> 8F75